-- Faculty from SJHS/New York Medical College/Saint George’s University School of Medicine/Seton Hall University School of Health and Medical Sciences.
+- Faculty from SJH/New York Medical College/Saint George’s University School of Medicine/Seton Hall University School of Health and Medical Sciences.

 - Local community physicians.

 - Other physicians in Northern New Jersey.